GaioTransposon/metadata_mining/README.md

   metadmin
 ```

-Activate the environment inside the container:
+Activate the environment inside the container, then run the script:

-`conda activate metadmin_env`

-To select files... run:

 ```
+conda activate metadmin_env
 python /app/scripts/overall_analysis.py \
        --work_dir . \
        --metadata_dir sample_info_split_dirs \
        --keyword_based_annot_file joao_biomes_parsed.csv
 ```

-This starts a session where you can achoose files when they have same label.
+This starts a session where you can choose amongst files.
+No choice will be given if no files labels match.
+In which case, the analysis will be done directly.

 To exit the session just type: `exit`

 <a name="convert-coordinates-to-places"></a>
 #### Convert coordinates to places:

 This script performs reverse geocoding on a set of unique latitude/longitude coordinates.
-This means it convertseach coordinate pair into a humna-readable place name (like a city, region, or country).
+This means it converts each coordinate pair into a human-readable place name (e.g.: a city, region, or country).
 It uses the Nomatin geocoding service OpensStreetMap.
 It may take long to run as we are using the free version (no API).
 Approximately you can expect it to take 1.3 seconds per coordinates pair.

 ```